cbleslie/cbleslie.github.io/index.md

   position="Lead UX and Design"
   start_date="Jun 2011"
   end_date="Feb 2017"
-  details="As lead for User Experience and Design at ViiMed I worked to make great moments in hospital workflows for Patients and Healthcare Providers by creating the pathway system provided by our platform.
+  details="As Lead for User Experience and Design at ViiMed I worked to make great moments in hospital workflows for Patients and Healthcare Providers by creating the pathway system provided by our platform.
 I engineered a communication tool to help enhance, and automate Provider and Patient interaction."
 %}

 {% include resume-section.html